psytext/rosettastats/docs/recoding.md

 # Recoding a variable

 Recoding is the task of changing values of a variable to other values.
 In this example, variable `x` is recoded and the new variable is stored in `x_new`.
-This variable is assume to exist in a dataset (dataframe in R) called `dat`.
+This variable is assumed to exist in a dataset (dataframe in R) called `dat`.
 Variable `x` has five possible values: 1, 2, 3, 4 and 5.
 This recoding command inverses the variable (i.e. 5 becomes 1, 4 becomes 2, 3 stays the same, 2 becomes 4, and 1 becomes 5).

 ## SPSS